sadqueue/sadqueue.github.io/README.md

 v14.21.3

 <h3>Create .env file</h3>
-Create a .env in your main folder
-Set with your own settings in each of the "" below or ask me for my configuration details.
+Create a .env in your main folder.
+Then set with your own settings in each of the "" below or ask me for my configuration details.
+Currently this app is not linked with Firebase.

 ```
 REACT_APP_FIREBASE_API_KEY=""
 REACT_APP_FIREBASE_AUTH_DOMAIN=""